.

 d.
 1429

 Turkish poet famous for his 'Mevlud' - a mystical poem in honour of the prophet Mohammed's birth.
-It makes a great introduction to an understanding of the deep love for the Prophet felt by the pious Moslems and it is still sung on many occasions in Turkey.
+It makes a great introduction to an understanding of the deep love for the Prophet felt by the pious Muslims and it is still sung on many occasions in Turkey.